 - Business cards are an important tool for networking and include your full name, phone number, email, area of experience and your degree.

 - Business cards boost your professional image and communicate who you are to people you meet.

-- Business suit or professional work attire are important for you at networking events, interviews, and informational interviews.
+- Dress in the attire appropriate to your desired industry for networking events, interviews, and informational interviews.

 - Update your LinkedIn profile with your current contact information, a professional picture, and relevant experience for potential employers.